By Amy Gorin, MS, RDN

-“I finally caved and bought a multi-use cooker, aka Instant Pot,” says Jessica Cording, RD, owner of Jessica Cording Nutrition.
+“I finally caved and bought a multi-use cooker, aka Instant Pot,” says Jessica Cording, RD, author of The Little Book of Game Changers and owner of Jessica Cording Nutrition.
 “It can slow cook, pressure cook, sauté, and steam.”
-The Instant Pot can also make rice, risotto, and yogurt (see many more recipes ideas here)!
+The Instant Pot can also make rice, risotto, and yogurt (get many more Instant Pot recipes)!
 “I’ve been having a great time playing around with my new kitchen toy, and already it’s become a valuable tool that doesn’t take up a ton of space—key for New York City apartment living.”
-Kelli Shallal, RD, author of Make Ahead High Protein Breakfast Recipes and healthy living blogger at HungryHobby.net adds, "I'm pretty obsessed with my Instant Pot for food prep."
+Kelli Shallal, RD, author of Make Ahead High Protein Breakfast Recipes and healthy living blogger at adds, "I'm pretty obsessed with my Instant Pot for food prep."

 Try it: Instant Pot 7-in-1 Multi Use

-31. Cook grains and lentils in a rice cooker.
+33. Cook grains and lentils in a rice cooker

 “I love my three-cup rice cooker,” says Darla Balthaser, RDN, nutrition blogger at ecoRDN.com.
 “It is great for tiny kitchens.
 I make all kinds of rice, grains, and lentils in it—but it is actually used most to make cake!”